 Managing issues with your body image or self-esteem can often be addressed by changing your habits and self-talk.
 However, there are times when the challenges you’re facing are deeply rooted and need a professional’s assistance.
-BetterHelp offers online counseling for a variety of problems, including eating disorders, poor self-esteem, and various kinds of mental health conditions.
+BetterHelp offers online counseling for a variety of problems, including eating disorders, body dissatisfaction, poor self-esteem, and various kinds of mental health conditions.

 The Effectiveness Of Online Therapy

 One study showed that within five months of cognitive behavioral therapy, 42% of patients, compared to just 6% of the patients in the psychoanalytic therapy group, had stopped binge eating and purging.
 CBT is a form of therapy that is available online and has been shown to be just as effective as in-person treatments.

 Though the media can have damaging effects on body image and self-esteem, you have power over how extensive that impact is.
 By limiting your media exposure, seeking out role models of substance, viewing positive body content and positive accounts that celebrate diverse body shapes, and thinking critically about what is being portrayed to you, you can begin to accept body positivity in your own life.
 Change starts with you, but you don’t have to do it alone.
 Reaching out to an online therapist may help you gain control over your body image with more ease and embrace yourself as you are.

 How can the media impact body image and self-confidence?